 The payment of the vacation bonus impacts the liquidity of the company by creating cash losses on a European level.
 Plus, this reaction will not succeed in accelerating the decision process at all, he told Opel employees.

-Talks to sell Opel have gone on for months and are a political hot potato ahead of German elections in September, because of the state support required for the eventual buyer and the thousands of job cuts expected to follow any sale.
+Talks to sell Opel have dragged on for months and are a political hot potato ahead of German elections in September, because of the state support required for the eventual buyer.

-Sources with knowledge of the deliberations told Reuters on Monday that GM was considering dropping plans to sell Opel altogether and instead raising $4 billion to keep the unit.
-The news flummoxed German politicians and labor.
+News on Monday that GM was considering dropping plans to relinquish control of Opel altogether and instead raise $4 billion to keep the unit flummoxed German politicians.

 Because GM is barred from using funding from the U.S. government to support its international operations, one of the options could include raising money by selling or mortgaging the automaker's assets in China, one source said.

-By not selling Opel/Vauxhall, GM has essentially two options -- providing 3 billion euros ($4.3 billion) to continue operations (less than the 4.5 billion promised by the German government) or liquidation, said credit analysts at UniCredit.
+By not selling Opel/Vauxhall, GM has essentially two options -- providing 3 billion euros ($4.3 billion) to continue operations (less than the 4.5 billion promised by the German government) or liquidation, credit analysts at UniCredit said.

 (Additional reporting by Angelika Gruber, Tom Kaeckenhoff, Maria Sheahan, and Brian Rohan; Editing by Will Waterman and Maureen Bavdek)